 ||A task's Worker role is the person who will fulfill the requirements of the task as specified in the task brief.|

 Once created, some changes to a task require the signature of multiple roles.
-See the colonyJS task lifecycle and Multisignature transactions for for further information about role permissions and multi-sig operations.
+See the colonyJS Task Lifecycle and Using Multisignature documentation for for further information about role permissions and multi-sig operations.

 Additionally, in the first version of the Colony Network, the creation and modification of tasks is mediated by